 A growing risk attached to internet proliferation is misuse of data.

 Given that most of the major internet services outside of China such as search and social media are owned and run in the US, this is a huge problem for citizens of these other nations whose own law has no jurisdiction.
-This means that citizens can not be protected from exploitation by not just busienss and foreign governments but from crooks either.
-For this reason trading agreements are being agreed and major amounts of international trade will rely on the agreements being adhered to.
+This latter means that citizens can not be protected from exploitation by not just business and foreign governments, but from crooks either.
+For this reason trading agreements are being agreed and major amounts of international trade will rely upon the agreements being adhered to.
 The GDPR is a beacon of light showing the world the right direction, but more will undoubtedly be needed.

-Even before the Internet, large companies and governments were strictly regulated in what they could do about collecting , managing and using personal data about individuals.
+Even before the Internet, large companies and governments were strictly regulated in what they could do about collecting, managing and using personal data about individuals in theory at least, the challenge is whether it is policed, who does it and whether there is truly an appetite to do so..

 In the UK the Data Protection act 1998 has governed this area.
 In the USA you have further Information Privacy law and in Europe you have major reforms on the way in the form of GDPR to the Current legal framework